natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M6c.md

 * Powerful armament with good ammo count, the 13 mm MGs are effective
 * Retains some of the famous manoeuvrability of the A6M series, makes for a capable dogfighter
+* Reinforced airframe improves its high speed handling, thus allowing the plane to do boom-and-zoom and dive attacks
 * Has some armour, combined with better guns it makes the plane capable for bomber hunting
+* Somewhat more durable airframe than other Zeros with self-sealing fuel tanks, capable of taking hits unlike the other Zeros
 * Can carry effective rockets
-* Stronger WEP than earlier Zeros
-* Capable of carrier landing and takeoff
-* Self-sealing fuel tanks increase the survivability

 '''Cons:'''